Emperor Daowu of Northern Wei: Early reign as emperor

-Around this time, Emperor Daowu became increasingly superstitious and became trusting of astrologers and alchemists, seeking immortality.
-He also began to use strict laws against his subordinates, punishing them harshly if they carried out what he perceived to be disrespectful actions.
+The year 400 appears to have signaled a major turning point in Tuoba Gui's reign, as during this year, he was noted to become concerned about bad omens, and became suspicious of his subordinates, worrying they may not be loyal to him.
+During the year, due to the disrespect of the general Li Li (李栗), Emperor Daowu had him executed for his arrogance, which the Book of Wei considered to be a turning point in his reign, as after this he became harsher in his treatment of officials.

+Another characteristic of Emperor Daowu's early to middle reign as emperor was his commissioning of construction projects, in order to expand state infrastructure and establish Pingcheng as a capital.
+He also had thoughts of establishing a capital at Ye in his early years as emperor, though he soon abandoned the idea.
+Furthermore, due to Emperor Daowu's military prowess and established governance, many surrounding tribes submitted to him during this period.

-In 401-402, Emperor Daowu made an attempt to attack Later Yan, by now limited to modern Liaoning, but was unable to make gains against Later Yan's emperor Murong Sheng.
+In 401–402, Emperor Daowu made an attempt to attack Later Yan, by now limited to modern Liaoning, but was unable to make gains against Later Yan's emperor Murong Sheng.
+In the early to mid 400s, Emperor Daowu had ambitions to conquer the south of China, and although his general Baba Fei (拔拔肥) seized much of the land of Shandong, he withdrew troops from the region when Yao Xing launched his invasion, and he never actually engaged in major wars with Eastern Jin.

 Around this time, Emperor Daowu also sought marriage and peace with Later Qin.
 However, Later Qin's emperor Yao Xing, hearing that he already had Empress Murong, refused, and because around this time Emperor Daowu constantly attacked several Later Qin vassals, the states' relations broke down.
 Emperor Daowu therefore began to prepare for a confrontation with Later Qin.
 Later in the year, Yao Xing did make a major attack against Northern Wei.
 In fall 402, Yao Xing's forward commander Yao Ping (姚平) the Duke of Yiyang was surrounded by Northern Wei's Emperor Daowu at Chaibi (柴壁, in modern Linfen, Shanxi), and despite counterattacks by both Yao Ping and Yao Xing, the Northern Wei siege became increasingly tighter, and in winter 402, Yao Ping and his army were captured following a failed attempt to break out, ending Yao Xing's campaign against Northern Wei.